More people at home practicing social distancing could impact internet speed

 However, Bill Ramsey says it could be a problem for the workforce and students who are now forced to continue their education online.
 It is not information overload but maybe internet overload.

-Ramsey said, “People are working from home and students are trying to learn things at home.
-I am sure it is slowing things down.”
+“People are working from home and students are trying to learn things at home.
+I am sure it is slowing things down,” Ramsay said.

 IT experts say working later in the evening could help you avoid slow internet speed.